EURO DEBT SUPPLY-Italy vote outcome clouds debt auctions

 CAUTION

-basis points down on the day while five-year yields were 6 bps
+basis points down on the day while five-year yields were down 7

 The bonds have recouped almost half of losses seen early